deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/reader.md

 (see `top_k` in FARMReader.predict() or Finder.get_answers() for that)
 and that FARM includes no_answer in the sorted list of predictions.
 - `num_processes`: The number of processes for `multiprocessing.Pool`.
 Set to value of 0 to disable multiprocessing.
 Set to None to let Inferencer determine optimum number.
 If you want to debug the Language Model, you might need to disable multiprocessing!
 - `max_seq_len`: Max sequence length of one input text for the model
 - `doc_stride`: Length of striding window for splitting long texts (used if ``len(text) > max_seq_len``)
+- `progress_bar`: Whether to show a tqdm progress bar or not.
+                     Can be helpful to disable in production deployments to keep the logs clean.

 <a name="farm.FARMReader.train"></a>
 #### train